Home » Drawing Tutorials » Misc » How to Draw a Sabre

 7. Color your sabre drawing.

-Add color to your sabre to bring it to life.
 Choose a metallic hue like silver or gray for the blade to simulate steel.
 For the guard, select a gold or brass color to represent a rich, ornate metal.
-This step finalizes the sabre drawing with a vibrant and realistic appearance.
+Additionally you can make your artwork more three-dimensional adding shadows and highlights to the elements.Color your sabre drawing

 Drawing tutorial on how to draw a saber for kids came to an end.
 Don’t forget to share this lesson with your friends and subscribe to me on social networks.